Emotion versus Cognition in Teacher Workplace Learning: A Case Study

 ABSTRACT:

-The purpose of this paper is to investigate the interaction between affective and cognitive responses to the work realities as demonstrated by an academic teacher in his professional setting.
-A case study was designed to explore this psycho-cognitive phenomenon in context and to collect data, the source of which was a record of observations and judgments formulated over a prolonged period of time.
-The material was analyzed, both statistically and descriptively, to address the research questions regarding the range of emotions triggered by the participant’s daily duties, the character of self-evaluative comments vis-à-vis the teacher’s expertise, and the impact of controlled reflective interventions on his pattern of behavior.
-The results support the assumption that work in higher education poses an emotional challenge, which can be effectively handled with methodical cognitive processing.
-The teacher’s affective responses to work improved as for the transparency and duration of his negative states.
-Although limited in its sample, this study contributes to the existing literature on expert teachers and their emotion management strategies.
-Its novelty lies in the approach which facilitated the application of cognitive tactics, such as problem-solving, inductive logic, or evidence review, to formulate informed statements about the external/internal reality and to utilize the new knowledge for adaptation purposes.
-It is proposed that the structured practice of inquiry into one’s affective behavior be an ever-going procedure and learning resource among faculty, constituting an integral part of quality assurance mechanisms in all HE institutions.
+The purpose of this paper is to examine the interaction between affective and cognitive responses to the work realities as demonstrated by an academic teacher in his professional setting.
+A case study was designed to explore this psycho-cognitive phenomenon in context and to collect data, the source of which was a record of observations and judgments formulated by the teacher over an extended period of time.
+The material was analyzed statistically and descriptively to address three research questions about the range of emotions triggered by the participant’s daily duties, the nature of self-evaluative comments in relation to the teacher’s expertise, and the influence of controlled reflective interventions on his behavioral patterns.
+The study results support the assumption that working in higher education presents an emotional challenge which can be effectively managed through systematic cognitive processing.
+The teacher’s affective responses to work became more transparent while the duration of his negative moods decreased.
+Although limited in its sample size, this study contributes to the existing literature on expert teachers and their emotion management skills.
+Its novelty lies in the approach that assists the application of cognitive strategies, such as problem-solving, inductive logic, or evidence review, to formulate informed statements about external or internal reality and to utilize the new knowledge for adaptation purposes.
+It is proposed that the structured practice of examining one’s affective behavior should be an ongoing process and a valuable learning tool for faculty, forming an essential part of quality assurance mechanisms in all higher education institutions.

 keywords: expertise, higher education, professional judgments, reflection, self-regulation